Sharp Monocular View Synthesis in Less Than a Second: Experiments

-Apart from the failure of excessive motion range that exceed the operation domain, like all machine learning models, \methodname may fail under challenging scenarios.
-In Figure~\ref{fig:failure_case} we show several such examples. \begin{itemize} \item In a \emph{macro photo}, due to strong depth-of-field effect, the bee's depth is incorrectly interpreted as behind the flowers, leading to detached wings and distorted tail in novel view synthesis. \item Due to the rich starry texture in a \emph{night photo}, the sky is interpreted as a curvy surface instead of a plain surface faraway, causing heavily distorted rendering. \item The \emph{complex reflection} in water is interpreted by the network as a distant mountain, therefore the water surface is broken. \end{itemize}
+Apart from the failure of excessive motion ranges that exceed the operation domain, like all machine learning models, \methodname may fail under challenging scenarios.
+In Figure~\ref{fig:failure_case} we show several such examples. \begin{itemize} \item In a \emph{macro photo}, due to strong depth-of-field effect, the bee's depth is incorrectly interpreted as behind the flowers, leading to detached wings and distorted tail in novel view synthesis. \item Due to the rich starry texture in a \emph{night photo}, the sky is interpreted as a curvy surface instead of a plain surface far away, causing heavily distorted rendering. \item The \emph{complex reflection} in water is interpreted by the network as a distant mountain; therefore, the water surface appears broken. \end{itemize}

 These failures are root caused by the depth model, and despite unfreezing the depth backbone, \methodname is unable to recover from the corrupted initialization.
 We regard this as a long-tail problem of depth prediction.
 Retraining the depth backbone with higher capacity through more data may alleviate the issue; involving diffusion models with richer priors may be an alternative solution in the future.